sebastianappler/website/content/article/degoogle-your-android-phone-with-lineageos.md

 ### The bootloader can't be locked after installation {#the-bootloader-can-t-be-locked-after-installation}

-You cant lock the bootloader after installation except for on Pixel phones.
-Most of the concerns involves if some bad guy gets a physical hold of your phone.
+You cant lock the bootloader after installation except for Pixel phones.
+Most of the concerns involves if the bad guy gets a physical hold of your phone.
 They can then boot into recovery mode and bypass security or launch a custom rom.

 But you can also consider the security risks to stay on an old Android version that will not get updates and can have known security vulnerabilities.
-Also the locking of bootloader is something that Google wants to have control to install apps that are impossible to remove such as browsers and Google Play Services.
-There is some security concerns altough you can ask what is safer in the long run.
+Also the locking of bootloader is something that Google wants to have control of.
+They would probably not be happy if the users were unable to uninstall apps such as Chrome browser or Google Play Services.

+There is some security concerns although you can ask if it's safer to stay on unmaintained versions.

 ### Google Play Services and Google Apps {#google-play-services-and-google-apps}